 - 3 weeks of battery time with 10 hours of GPS tracking.

-The best thing about this device as a GPS running watch is that it’s GPS is quite accurate.
+The best thing about this device as a GPS running watch is that it’s the most accurate GPS running watch.
 It gives you great stats for cycling, running, walking, and swimming.
-There’s no guesswork of accelerometer, rather accurate detailed tracking.
-There’s also Golf tracking with back, front, and center of the green yardages.
+There’s also Golf tracking with the back, front, and center of the green yardages.
 The ecosystem is incredible and the device pairs with your Smartphone to give you all the notifications on your wrist.